learnk8s/learnk8s.io/src/custom-authentication/content.md

 }
 ```

-That was the complete HTTPS handler function.
+That's it for the `handler` function.

-Related to this is also the following helper function for handling errors:
+Next, there's a helper function for handling errors:

 ```go|title=authn.go
 # ...